 Re-iterate the process until the quality standards are achieved.

-Depending upon the requirements, a layer mesh consisting of hexahedral cells that are aligned to the surface may be generated on selected or all surfaces.
+Depending upon the requirements, a layered mesh consisting of hexahedral cells that are aligned to the surface may be generated on selected or all surfaces.
 This process is also done iteratively and involves a number of steps to generate the required mesh.
 Here only the methodology is discussed, while the settings are further detailed in Main Settings > Layer Refinements.

 The main steps are highlighted as follows: